tim-group/eithervalidation/README.md

 Status
 ======
-As of v1.0.0, all tests pass on Scala versions back to 2.9.0-1.
+All tests are passing on Scala versions back to 2.9.0-1.
 See [our Travis-CI config](.travis.yml) for all the versions that are currently tested.

 Contributing